giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 owner:
   - https://github.com/orgs/giantswarm/teams/biscuit
 user_questions:
-  - How can I give someone access to an Organization in the web UI?
+  - How can I inspect roles and permissions bound to an org-namespace?
-  - How can I give someone access to the web UI?
+  - How can I create a service account in the web interface?
-  - Where can I find the access control UI?
+  - How can I bind a service account to an org-namespace in the web interface?
-last_review_date: 2021-04-20
+last_review_date: 2021-06-16
 ---

 # Access control for organizations in the web user interface